 He views himself as a civil engineer first and foremost, choosing his English name “Hammer” because, as he likes to remind people, he feels more comfortable with a hammer in his hand than a microphone.
 To honor his service when he retired as deputy mayor of Taipei City, they released a rap video titled “Hammer Lee” touting his many successful city infrastructure projects.

-After gaining experience as a deputy mayor of Taipei County (then New Taipei City) he was sent to Kaohsiung to serve under newly elected Kaohsiung mayor Han Kuo-yu (韓國瑜), and finally under Taipei Mayor Chiang Wan-an (蔣萬安).
+After gaining experience as a deputy mayor of then Taipei County (now New Taipei City) he was sent to Kaohsiung to serve under newly elected Kaohsiung mayor Han Kuo-yu (韓國瑜), and finally under Taipei Mayor Chiang Wan-an (蔣萬安).
 He is the guy the KMT taps when they want a competent technocrat to support their elected politicians.

 His reputation for competence will help his campaign, and his expressive bushy eyebrows make him instantly recognizable.
 However, his reluctance to enter the race cost him between 10 and 15 points of support depending on the poll.
 He will now need to convince voters he really wants the job and is as dedicated as Su.